7mind/blog/lightweight-reflection.md

 import scala.reflect.runtime.universe._

 val tpe = typeTag[List[Int]].tpe.typeConstructor
-// tpe is a type of of a type lambda
+// tpe is a type of a type lambda

 val baseTypes = tpe.typeConstructor.baseClasses.map(t => tpe.baseType(t))
 // all the elements of baseTypes are applied. `A` is a "concrete" type